melinahafelt/IRB_v2/README.md

-# IRB Credit Risk Modeling – Synthetic PD & LGD Datasets
+# IRB Credit Risk Modeling – Synthetic PD, LGD & EAD Datasets

-This repository contains synthetic datasets and notebooks designed to simulate key concepts in IRB credit risk modeling, with a focus on:
+This repository contains synthetic datasets and Jupyter notebooks designed to simulate core concepts in **Internal Ratings-Based (IRB)** credit risk modeling.
+It is intnded for educational and demonstration purposes only, showcasing the full lifecycle of model development and validation.

+The three core IRB parameters covered are:
-- PD (Probability of Default)
+- **PD (Probability of Default)**
-- LGD (Loss Given Default)
+- **LGD (Loss Given Default)**

-Both are central components in regulatory and internal risk quantification frameworks.
+- **EAD (Exposure at Default)**
+Together, these components form the foundation of regulatory capital estimation under Basel II/III.

 ## 1. PD Modeling

-The PD dataset (`pd_dataset_easy.csv`) is snapshot-based, with one row per customer per year.
+**Dataset:** `pd_dataset_easy.csv` (snapshot-based, one row per customer per year).
-It is structured to support standard IRB-level PD model development and validation:

-- Feature engineering on customer-level attributes
-- Default flag creation
+**Notebook:** `IRB_PD.ipynb`

+Key features:
+- Data preparation: missing values, duplicate handling, and risk driver review
+- Feature engineering: categorical encoding, Weight of Evidence (WoE), scaling
-- Statistical validation: monotonicity, binning, KS tests, and more
+- Statistical validation: monotonicity checks, KS tests, AUROC, calibration analysis

-See: `IRB_PD.ipynb`
+- Model evaluation with logistic regression, stress testing, and validation "traffic light" summary

 ## 2. LGD Modeling

-In progress
+**Notebook:** `IRB_LGD.ipynb` (work in progress)

+Planned scope:
+- Recovery rate distributions and transformations
+- Segmentation by collateral and product type
+- Regression-based LGD estimation (e.g., OLS, Beta regression)
+- Validation metrics: RMSE, calibration across buckets, discriminatory power

+---

-## 2. EAD Modeling
+## 3. EAD Modeling

-In progress
+**Dataset:** `ead_dataset.csv`
+**Notebook:** `IRB_EAD.ipynb`

+Key features:
+- Exploratory analysis of exposure profiles and utilization rates
+- Application of Credit Conversion Factors (CCF)
+- Feature engineering: transformations, scaling, and encoding
+- Regression modeling of EAD (XGBoost regressor)
+- Model diagnostics: prediction error distribution, calibration checks
+- Scenario-based stress testing and average predicted EAD

+---

+## <font color='red'> Disclaimer</font>
+All datasets in this repository are **synthetically generated** for demonstration purposes only.
+They **do not represent any real financial institution’s data** and are not suitable for production use.
+The aim is purely to illustrate the **IRB methodology, data preparation, feature engineering, and validation** steps in a transparent and reproducible way.